Which European countries have COVID-19 border restrictions in place?

 The Irish health authorities currently require anyone coming into Ireland, except from Northern Ireland, to self-isolate for 14 days, upon arrival, including Irish residents.

-As of October 12, the Irish green list has been completely cleared of all EU/EEA countries.
+As of October 16, the Irish green list is devoid of any countries, including all EU/EEA countries.

 Arrivals have to complete a passenger locator form, although exemptions are in place for providers of essential supply chain services such as hauliers, pilots and maritime staff.